jugglinmike/command-the-command-line/src/material/scripting/index.md

 Note that the `.sh` suffix in the file name is entirely optional.
 POSIX-compliant systems do not interpret the "extension" during invocation.
-Even so, it's a hint for humans about how the file is intended to be used.
+Even so, it's a good idea to use an appropriate extension because it's a hint for humans about how the file is intended to be used.

 ---

 # Ergonomics

-This is technically all we need to get started writing scripts, but we can take a few more steps to make it more comfortable to use scripts.
+This is technically all we need to get started writing scripts, but we can take a few more steps to make using the scripts more comfortable.

 ---